Code-Institute-Submissions/artontray-PROJECT3/README.md

 # Personal Development

 That was my first time with python.
 I instantly enjoyed it so much starting to code with this language.
 I feel like I understand the fundamentals of Python even I understand that I have only scratched the surface but I understand why it is currently one of the most popular programming language in the world.
 It's easy readeable and mostly so powerful!
-I can' t wait to experiment Python in other application as an dynamic database website.
+I can' t wait to experiment Python in other application as a dynamic database website.

 [Back to top](<#contents>)